mila-iqia/babyai/README.md

 ### HiddenKeyCorridor

 - Environment: The agent is placed in the middle of the corridor.
-One of the rooms is locked and contains an object.
+One of the rooms is locked and contains a ball.
 Another room contains a key for opening the previous one.
 - Instruction: Pick up an object of a given type
 - Level id: `BabyAI-HiddenKeyCorridor-v0`
 - Evaluate: image understanding, memory